hugo187/apigen2docset/README.md

 `apigen2docset directory`

 You have to specify a directory where ApiGen documentation is located.
-Directory name will be used as name for generated Docset bundle.
-Files in source directory are not modified.
+Directory name is used as name for generated Docset bundle.
+Files in source directory are not be modified.

 Example
 -------

 `./apigen2docset.sh ~/docs/Nette-API`

-will generate `Nette-API.docset`
+will generate `Nette-API.docset` bundle.

 Screenshot
 ----------